 Particular attention will be paid to the attendance and development of any child about whom the school has concerns.
 In addition any child with a social worker or who has been identified as being the subject of a child protection plan will also have their academic progress monitored by the DSL who will access additional support if necessary through the Pupil Premium fund.
+The school will also analyse attendance trends for students who are absent from education for prolonged periods and/or repeated occasions to identify any concerns about the childs safety or wellbeing, including any concerns around sexual abuse, sexual exploitation and or child criminal exploitation.
 Staff should also be aware that DSEN children are particularly vulnerable and as previously mentioned there is a duty to flag up any concerns about a student who may need early help.